awar2170/stock-analysis/README.md

 2017 is the more profitable year, despite having a lower average total daily value, because the year has a positive average return rate.
 This means that, on average, the portfolio made money that year.

 ## Macro Runtime Analysis
 In the orignal script, the 2017 stocks analysis macro had an 0.828125 second run time and the 2018 stocks analysis macro had and 0.84375 runtime.
 In the refactored code, the 2017 stocks analysis macro had an 0.828125 second run time and the 2018 stocks analysis macro had and 0.84375 runtime.
+The screenshots for the 2017 and 2018 runtime for the refactored code are pasted below.

 ![2017 Refactored Runtime](https://github.com/awar2170/stock-analysis/blob/main/VBA_Challenge_2017.PNG)
 ![2018 Refactored Runtime](https://github.com/awar2170/stock-analysis/blob/main/VBA_Challenge_2018.PNG)